 Fishing at Lake Mitchell

-Only 9.5 miles to beautiful Lake Mitchell where you can fish for Bass, Bluegill, Crappie and more!
+Our campground is located just 9.5 miles from beautiful Lake Mitchell where you can fish for Bass, Bluegill, Crappie and more!

 Bass Pro Shop

 Bass Pro Shops is not just another retail outdoor store!
 Whether you're looking for the best in outdoor gear, ready to learn how to maximize your time and fun with nature, or simply want to satisfy your desire for great food, Bass Pro Shops invites you to visit them to start your adventure.
 This is a great day trip destination!